Ornella Muti

 Francesca Romana Rivelli (born 9 March 1955), professionally known as Ornella Muti, is an Italian actress.

 Among the best-known Italian actresses, in her career, she has worked across various genres, working alongside Italian directors such as Damiano Damiani, Mario Monicelli, Dino Risi, Marco Ferreri, Carlo Verdone, Ettore Scola, Francesca Archibugi, Paolo Virzì, Umberto Lenzi, Francesco Nuti and many others.
 Outside of Italy, she is best known for her role as Princess Aura in the science fiction cult film Flash Gordon (1980).

 Career

-Muti was born in Rome to a Neapolitan journalist father and Ilse Renate Krause, a Russian Baltic German sculptor from Estonia.
-Her maternal grandparents emigrated from Leningrad (now Saint Petersburg, Russia) to Estonia.
+Muti was born in Rome to a Neapolitan journalist father Mario Rivelli and Ilse Renate Krause, a Russian Baltic German sculptor from Estonia.
+Her maternal grandparents had emigrated from Saint Petersburg, Russia to Estonia.